Edge Hall Road: 2007–2019: Wigan Warriors Training Complex and Development Squad

 In January 2007, the clubhouse was converted into a state of the art training facility for the Wigan Warriors Rugby League Club.

 The pitch is currently used for training and Wigan Academy games.
 Wigan chairman Ian Lenagan has recently suggested that he will be investing in ground improvements to enable the Warriors to play lower-key games in the near future.
-While the ground has a technical capacity of 5,500, the safety certificate only allows 3,000 at present, due partly to damaged terracing.
+While the ground has a technical capacity of 5,300, the safety certificate only allows 3,000 at present, due partly to damaged terracing.
 Expected improvements would be replacement of this terracing and a permanent food and drink outlet.
 As of the 2008 season, fans have been banned from parking inside the ground and have faced increased admission prices.

 On 7 July 2008 Wigan Warriors announced a new three year sponsorship deal with the Co-operative and as part of the deal changed Edge Hall Road to The Co-operative Community Stadium.
 In April 2013 the ground was renamed The Wigan Laundry Company Community Stadium after a draw.
 Twelve months later, the naming rights went to Solid Strip.

-2024– Wigan Athletic Women and Wigan Warriors Women
+2024–present: Wigan Athletic Women and Wigan Warriors Women

-In May 2024, a joint statement by Wigan Athletic and Wigan Warriors announced that Edge Hall Road would be redeveloped 'as an elite training centre for Women’s Football and Rugby League, with the facility being used as the home ground for the football club, who will begin their inaugural season in 2024/25.
+In May 2024, a joint statement by Wigan Athletic and Wigan Warriors announced that Edge Hall Road would be redeveloped as an elite training centre for women's football and rugby league, with the facility to be immediately used as the home ground for the football club with their inaugural season being 2024/25.
+Wigan Warriors made the venue their home ground ahead of the 2026 season, moving from the Robin Park Arena.